 - What are the job placement data for the law schools you are considering attending?

-The National Association of Legal Career Professionals (NALP) collects comprehensive salary data to help you answer these questions, and suggests a number of good questions to ask of law school placement offices.
-Speak to recent (1-5 years post-grad) alumni about their job search experiences.
+The National Association of Legal Career Professionals (NALP) collects comprehensive salary and employment data to help you answer these questions, and suggests a number of good questions to ask of law school placement offices.
+Speak to recent (1-5 years post-grad) law school alumni about their job search experiences.